tjcchen/webpack-core/README.md

 }
 ```

-By doing so, webpack plugins build connections with Tapable, both Compiler and Compilation inherit from Tapable.
+By doing so, webpack plugins build connections with Compiler and Compilation, both Compiler and Compilation inherit from Tapable.

 Note: For more information about Tapable module, please also refer to [Tapable](https://github.com/webpack/tapable).